Barresider/x-mcp/README.md

 ### Authentication
 - Store credentials securely in environment variables
-- Session data is stored in `playwright/.auth/` directory
+- Session data is stored in the directory specified by the `AUTH_DIR` environment variable (default `playwright/.auth/`)
 - Regular re-authentication may be required

 ### Error Handling